vvscode/docs/docs/tutorials/tutorials-net/number-verification-aspnet-identity-and-two-factor-authentication-part-3.md

 ---
-title: "Number Verification, ASP.NET Identity and Two-Factor Authentication - Part 3"
+title: 'Number Verification, ASP.NET Identity and Two-Factor Authentication - Part 3'
+excerpt: >-
-excerpt: "Number Verification, ASP.NET Identity and Two-Factor Authentication - Part 3 In this tutorial you learn how to create an SMS provider for Microsoft Identity that comes shipped with in the .NET framework."
+  Number Verification, ASP.NET Identity and Two-Factor Authentication - Part 3 In this tutorial you learn how to create an SMS provider for Microsoft Identity that comes shipped with in the .NET framework.
 ---
 In Part 3 of this tutorial series, we will create an SMS provider for Microsoft Identity that comes shipped with in the .NET framework.
 It will take about 15 minutes.